• Home

 • “This pain is who I am now.”

-• Reflective self-inquiry helps loosen this fusion.
+• Reflective Self-inquiry helps loosen this fusion.
 Instead of asking, “How do I get rid of this pain?"
-Self- Inquiry invites questions such as:
+Self- inquiry invites questions such as:

 • What am I believing about this sensation right now?